 The towering 75-foot tall windmill was a gift from Holland and originally intended to serve as an irrigation system for the park, but is no longer in service today.
 It is surrounded by a beautiful garden that is named after the queen who gifted the windmill to the city.

 The garden is especially photogenic during the spring months, while the tulips are in bloom (usually in March).
-However, there are always some sort of flowers blooming here, so it is one of the best San Francisco Instagram spots at any time of year!
+However, there are always some sort of flowers blooming here, so it is one of the best San Francisco picture spots at any time of year!

 I spent a good amount of time during my 11 years in San Francisco complaining about the fog…now that I don’t live there anymore, I kind of miss it.
 I used to always curse it when it ended up ruining my plans for a photo shoot, but there are also some spots in which the fog actually makes for better photos – Sutro Forest is one of them!

 Sutro Forest is located below the summit of Mount Sutro, one of the highest points in the city.
 I love it because it is super quiet and peaceful here and it feels worlds away from the city, even though you are right in the middle of it.
+It’s truly one of my favorite best secret photography spots in San Francisco.

 It is one of the best places to take pictures in San Francisco when it’s foggy.
 You know, that kind of fog that is so thick that you can barely see 10 feet in front of you.
 I love seeing the fog move through the trees – it definitely adds a mysterious feel to your photos!